1. What is a Debt Fund?

 Sign in at cleartax.in

-Get your e-KYC done in less than 5 minutes
+– Complete your e-KYC in less than 5 minutes

-Invest in your favorite debt fund from amongst the hand-picked mutual funds
+– Invest in a suitable plan from the hand-picked debt funds

 6. Top 5 Debt Funds in India

-While selecting a fund, you need to analyze the fund from different angles.
-There are various quantitative and qualitative parameters which can be used to arrive at the best debt funds
+There are various quantitative and qualitative parameters to determine the best debt funds

 as per your requirements.
 Additionally, you need to keep your financial goals, risk appetite and investment horizon in mind.

-The following table represents the top 5 debt funds in India based on the past 1 year returns.
-Investors may choose the funds based on a different investment horizon like 5 years or 10 years returns.
+The following table represents the top 5 debt funds in India, based on the past 1 year returns.
+Investors may choose the funds with different investment horizon like 5 years or 10 years returns.
 You may include other criteria like financial ratios as well.

 *The order of funds doesn’t suggest any recommendations.
 Investors may choose the funds as per their goals.
 Returns are subject to change.